Sathvik97/Basic-Interpreter/Architecture.md

 Compilers are prefered for perfermance critical applications such as operating systems,video games and large scale enterprise software
 Interpreters, however, shine in scenarios requiring flexibility, rapid prototyping.

+In a statically typed language, the type of a variable is known and checked at compile-time.
+This usually means you must explicitly declare the type of a variable (like int, String, or boolean) before you can use it, and that type cannot change later.

+n a dynamically typed language, types are associated with the values, not the variables themselves.
+Type checking happens at runtime.
+You don't need to specify what kind of data a variable holds; the language figures it out automatically when the code executes.